mortiscope/mortiscope-web/README.md

 **Mortiscope Web** is the full-stack web application that powers the Mortiscope Post-Mortem Interval (PMI) estimation system.
 It is a tool for estimating how long a person has been deceased by analyzing the developmental stage of _Chrysomya megacephala_ specimens found at a scene.
 It integrates with the [Mortiscope API](https://github.com/mortiscope/mortiscope-api) inference engine, which handles the underlying object detection and PMI computation.

 The application covers the entire case workflow which consists of structured case creation with collection metadata and image ingestion, asynchronous AI-driven analysis, interactive result visualization with manual annotation editing and recalculation, cross-case dashboard analytics, multi-format export, and a full account system with multi-provider authentication and session management.

+## 🚀 Getting Started

+This guide provides multiple approaches to set up and run the Mortiscope Web application for local development and testing.

+### 📋 Prerequisites

+Before beginning, ensure the following are installed and configured:

+- **[Node.js 20.0+](https://nodejs.org/)** — The JavaScript runtime for the application.
+A **[Long-Term Support LTS](https://nodejs.org/en/about/previous-releases)** version is recommended for stability.
+- **[pnpm 10.0+](https://pnpm.io/)** — Fast, disk space efficient package manager.
+Recommended for this project and required by the lockfile.
+Install globally via `npm install -g pnpm` or `corepack enable pnpm`.
+- **[Git](https://git-scm.com/downloads)** — Distributed version control system needed to clone the repository and manage code changes.
+- **[PostgreSQL](https://www.postgresql.org/)** — Primary relational database for storing case data, detections, analyses, and exports.
+Version 16+ recommended.
+- **[AWS S3](https://aws.amazon.com/s3/)** — Cloud object storage for images and export artifacts.
+Requires an active AWS account, an S3 bucket, and IAM credentials with read/write permissions.
+- **[Upstash Redis](https://upstash.com/)** — Serverless Redis database for rate limiting and session management.
+Create a free account and database at [upstash.com](https://upstash.com/).
+- **[Resend](https://resend.com/)** — Email API for transactional emails including account verification, password reset, and two-factor authentication codes.
+Requires a Resend account and API key.
+- **[Docker](https://www.docker.com/)** (Optional) — Container platform for running the application and database in isolated environments.
+Required only if using the Docker deployment method.
+- **[Make](https://www.gnu.org/software/make/)** (Optional) — Build automation tool.
+Pre-installed on macOS/Linux.
+Windows users can install via [Chocolatey](https://chocolatey.org/) (`choco install make`) or use the commands directly.
+- **[Mortiscope API](https://github.com/mortiscope/mortiscope-api)** — The FastAPI inference engine that handles object detection and PMI computation.
+Must be running and accessible for the analysis pipeline to function.